citp/privacy-policy-historical/e/eb/eba/ebates.com.md

 ####  Your choices and responsibilities

 It is your responsibility to update and maintain accurate contact information in your Ebates account.
 You can make changes by visiting your account page and entering corrections.
+We will respond to your request within a reasonable timeframe.
 The email and street address that you enter into your personal profile page is the information that will be used for all contact with you, including for sending your Cash Back.
 Ebates is not responsible for payments sent to an incorrect addresses provided by you.

 We will retain your information for as long as your account is active or as long as you have a balance greater than zero in your account.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.